A snapshot overview of schools in Cairo that are considered (although not necessarily chosen) by English-speaking expat

 In New Cairo City and operated under the auspices of the wonderfully named ‘Heliopolis Society for the Cultural and Social Care of the English Speaking Foreigner’ (60 per cent expatriates is a license condition) and managed through a board of directors ‘elected’ from the parent community.
 British and Dutch (four teachers with Dutch teaching qualifications) streams in primary with secondary aiming at IGCSEs followed by the IB Diploma.
-The Council of International Schools (CIS).
+Accredited by the Council of International Schools (CIS).
 The school also has a Dutch stream.

 Click here to read our full review of New Cairo British International School.

 National Curriculum for England/ GCSE /IB Diploma/ BTEC; ages 3-18; co-ed; day; independent; private non-profit; 1,050 students

-Accredited by the Council of British International schools (COBIS) and the Independent Schools Inspectorate (ISI) and has Her Britannic Majesty’s Ambassador to Egypt as their patron.
+Accredited by the Council of British International schools (COBIS) and inspected by the Independent Schools Inspectorate (ISI) and has Her Britannic Majesty’s Ambassador to Egypt as their patron.
 Still committed to a British-style education but definitely more international now, offering the IB Diploma programme and also a BTEC in Business to a small group of students.
 The school enrolls pupils from the English-speaking Egyptian community and from over 35 different nationalities.
 Nearly 70 per cent of graduates move on to either UK or US universities, including the Russell Group in the UK and Ivies in the US.